Texas alleges Facebook’s facial recognition practices violated privacy protections - NewsBreak

 The lawsuit alleges Facebook, now under the parent company Meta, captured biometric data of Texans for commercial purposes without their informed consent and failed to destroy collected identifiers within a reasonable time.

-The lawsuit also alleges that Facebook violated the privacy of people who were not even users on the platform by collecting biometric identifiers from photos and videos “innocently uploaded by friends and family who did use Facebook.”Judge dismisses Palin libel lawsuit against NY Times
+The lawsuit also alleges that Facebook violated the privacy of people who were not even users on the platform by collecting biometric identifiers from photos and videos “innocently uploaded by friends and family who did use Facebook.”Take down that post!: What to do if someone posts video of you without consent

 “There was no way for such non-users to know of or contest this exploitation,” the complaint states.